 During a California divorce, spouses may divide retirement plans as part of their community property distribution settlement.
 However, certain types of retirement plans require a special court order in order to access those funds after a divorce.
 Known as a qualified domestic relations order (QDRO), failure to include this order in a divorce can have drastic consequences.
-At the Law Office of Bradley S. Sandler our team of highly qualified legal professionals is here to help with this and all other legal issues.
+At the Law Office of Bradley S. Sandler our divorce attorney is here to help with this and all other legal issues.
 To learn more, call or contact our office today to schedule a consultation.

 Qualified Domestic Relations Orders